Please visit our Careers and employability intranet site - available to all current students and recent graduates.

 Translation Business Project

-Now in its fourth year the Translation Business Project is a voluntary project offered to all final-year students across the College of Humanities.
+The Translation Business Project is a voluntary project offered to all final-year students across the College of Humanities.
 Finalists are given the opportunity to work alongside Postgraduate students in the College and attend a number of careers-related events.
 Students don’t need to be studying Modern Languages to be involved, and there are many English-speaking opportunities.
 Involvement in the project counts towards the Exeter Award.

 *Sourced from the HESA PI indicator in the Destination of Leavers from Higher Education Survey (DLHE) survey 2014/15.